 In this digitized world, print now stands out.
 It engages the senses in ways that digital cannot.
 A printed piece of communication has texture, feel, presence, novelty.
 Amidst the bombardment of digital, print slows us down.
 All digital media has the same feel: flat, projected, featureless in the hands, confined to the current device screen size, distant.
 Print media, studies have found, carries with it a greater sense of credibility than digital.

 Print has advanced in major directions with respect to its technology, providing amazing new capabilities such as variable data, personalization, and new physical effects with substrates, die-and laser-cutting, coatings, and finishing — creating breathtaking special effects not possible except through the direct experience of an object that is held in the hands.
-I challenge anyone to digitally produce effectively the tangible experiences of foil stamping, embossing, custom paper, or laser-cut elements — let alone the reveal, interest, and excitement of an innovative fold.
+And in this arena I also include imprinted items and promotional merchandise which incorporates print technologies.
+I challenge anyone to digitally produce effectively the tangible, tactile experiences of foil stamping, embossing, custom paper, laser-cut, or other innovative and 3D objects and elements — let alone the reveal, interest, and excitement of an innovative fold.

 Print Is Personal